dgaydukov/cert-spring5/files/spring5.md

 ###### 2 Security filters for 2 different urls
 When you add `spring-boot-starter-security` starter to your `pom.xml` all your urls automatically becomes secured.
 If you want to implement custom rules you should add class that extends from `WebSecurityConfigurerAdapter` and write your security rules there.
-But if you want to add cusotm filter to path you should add 2 security classes with `@Order`.
-Otherwise you would get unexpected behavior if you jusr write in one class
+But if you want to add custom filter to path you should add 2 security classes with `@Order`.
+Otherwise you would get unexpected behavior if you just write in one class
 ```
 http.mvcMatcher("/api/**").addFilterBefore(new CookieFilter(), BasicAuthenticationFilter.class);
 http.mvcMatcher("/internal/**").addFilterBefore(new HeaderFilter(), BasicAuthenticationFilter.class);
 ```

+Spring docs also suggest to create [separate Spring Security @Configuration files](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#multiple-httpsecurity)
 So below an example to implement 2 filters for 2 different pathes
 ```java
 import javax.servlet.Filter;